-Bhutanese Nepalese American are the Americans who were migrated from Nepal as a political refugee from Bhutan.
+Bhutanese Nepalese Americans are the Americans who were migrated from Nepal as a political refugee from Bhutan.

-The Bhutanese Refugee crisis was called one of the protracted and neglected refugee crisis in the world by Amnesty International.
+The Bhutanese Refugee crisis was called one of the protracted and neglected refugee crises in the world by Amnesty International.

-In between 1990 and 1993, more than 108,000 Nepali speaking Bhutanese were exiled from the country due to “One Nation, One People” policy in the 1980s, which was almost one-sixth of the total population of the country, Bhutan.
+Between 1990 and 1993, more than 108,000 Nepali speaking Bhutanese were exiled from the country due to the “One Nation, One People” policy in the 1980s, which was almost one-sixth of the total population of the country, Bhutan.